A characterization of alternating links in thickened surfaces

 \begin{theorem} Suppose $L \subset \Si \times I$ is a non-split link with minimal genus.
 Then $L$ is alternating if and only if there exist positive and negative definite spanning surfaces for $L$. \end{theorem}

 \begin{proof} For $g(\Si)=0$, the result follows from \cite{Greene}, therefore we assume $g(\Si)\geq 1$.

 Suppose $L$ is non-split and $D$ is an alternating diagram for $L$.
-Since $L$ has minimal genus, $D$ is cellularly embedded, and \Cref{BWdefinite} implies that the checkerboard surfaces $W$ and $B$ are positive and negative definite, respectively.
+Since $L$ has minimal genus, $D$ is cellularly embedded.
+Further, $D$ is checkerboard colorable by \Cref{kamada}, and \Cref{BWdefinite} implies that the checkerboard surfaces $W$ and $B$ are positive and negative definite, respectively.
 This proves one direction, and it remains to prove the other.

 Suppose then that $P$ and $N$ are two definite spanning surfaces for $L$, with $P$ positive definite and $N$ negative definite.